IoCreateFile function (wdm.h)

 Drivers must set this parameter to NULL.

 Specifies options to be used during the creation of the create request.
-These options can be from the following list:
+See the Options parameter of IoCreateFileEx for the list of possible options.

 The IoCreateFileEx routine is similar to the IoCreateFile routine but provides greater functionality than the IoCreateFile routine, including access to extra create parameters (ECPs), device objects, and transaction information.